The Panther Woman: Cast

-Preservation status

-This film is now a lost silent feature.

 Reception

 Like many American films of the time, The Panther Woman was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 6, of the testing of the electric chair.

+Preservation

+With no prints of The Panther Woman located in any film archives, it is considered a lost film.